Cashel and Dolphin were the big movers in Energia Men’s All-Ireland League Division 2A, after picking up bonus point victories in round seven.

 Out-half Tim Small got Ballymena’s attack firing early on, using some nimble footwork to get outside a defender and score in the corner.
 He added a terrific touchline conversion.

 Mark Thompson narrowly missed out on a try before Small sent over a close-in penalty.
-Flanker James Hume grabbed the next try for the Braidmen, taking three defenders with him over the line.
+Flanker James Howe grabbed the next try for the Braidmen, taking three defenders with him over the line.